 Sketches of the North Country

 First self-published in softcover in 1959, Spiked Boots has experienced four different editions, including the current one by The Countryman Press.
-It served as the basis for Bob Pike's best known and longest running book on the glory days of the New England logging industry, Tall Trees, Tough Men.
+It served as the basis for Bob Pike's best known and longest running book on the New England logging industry, Tall Trees, Tough Men.
 The 1999 edition includes a foreword written by his daughter, Helen-Chantal Pike.

 Tall Trees, Tough Men